lauritzthamsen/TraitClasses/README.md

 An attempt to make any class in Squeak/Smalltalk usable as a trait.
 This way, programmers don't have to decide upfront to either implement something as a class or as a trait.

+This project is part of the course Module Systems of the HPI's Software Architecture Group, see http://www.hpi.uni-potsdam.de/studium/lehrangebot/itse/veranstaltung/modulsysteme.html for the course description.

 ## Usage

 ```smalltalk